 Secondly, you may consider using fake nails.
 Many professional guitarists use one or more fake nails (some using all fake nails) and have a great sound.
 A great kit that uses a non-toxic and glueless adhesive is the Italian “Guitar Nails Kit.”

-Hooked nails
+Hooked fingernails

 While some may have fairly thick nails that don’t easily break, there may be other problems with nails that can develop.
 One common nail problem is nails that hook.
 Many people have nails that hook in the middle of the nail, which can cause the nail to catch on the string.
 Guitarists have created several solutions (all temporary) for this problem.